Want to know how bankruptcy works? Personal bankruptcy lawyers Robert C. Bruner and Trey Wright can help. Free consultation. 850-385-0342.

 If, instead, you choose to file under Chapter 11 or Chapter 13, we will work with you and your creditors to put together a reorganization plan that is within your means.

 For a free initial consultation, contact us by e-mail or call our office at 850-385-0342.
-We are available to meet with you any day of the week.
+Our attorneys are available to meet with you any day of the week.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.